Learning to be Fair: A Consequentialist Approach to Equitable Decision-Making

 \section{Discussion}

 We have outlined a consequentialist framework for equitable algorithmic decision-making.
 Our approach foregrounds the role of an expressive utility function that captures preferences for both individual- and group-level outcomes.
 In this conceptualization, we explicitly consider the inherent trade-offs between competing objectives in many real-world problems.
-For instance, in our running example of allocating transportation assistance to public defender clients, there is tension between maximizing appearance rates and ensuring an equitable distribution of benefits.
-Popular rule-based approaches to algorithmic fairness---such as requiring equal false negative rates across groups---implicitly balance these competing objectives in ways that may be at odds with the actual preferences of stakeholders.
+For instance, in our running example of allocating transportation assistance to public defender clients, there is tension between maximizing appearance rates and equalizing spending across groups.
+Popular rule-based approaches to algorithmic fairness---such as enforcing spending parity or equal false negative rates across groups---implicitly balance these competing objectives in ways that may be at odds with the actual preferences of stakeholders.
 Our approach, in contrast, requires one to confront the consequences of difficult trade-offs, and, in the process, may help one improve those decisions.

 For a rich class of utility functions, we showed that one can efficiently learn optimal decision policies by coupling ideas from the contextual bandit and optimization literatures.
 For example, with our UCB-based algorithm, we do so by repeatedly solving a linear program under optimistic estimates of the potential outcomes of actions.
-In an empirically grounded simulation study, we showed that this strategy can outperform common alternatives, including learning through randomized controlled trials or acting greedily based on the available information.
+In an empirically grounded simulation study, we showed that this strategy can outperform common alternatives, including learning through random assignment or acting greedily based on the available information.

-In this work, we have assumed access to a well-specified utility function that reflects stakeholder preferences.
-In practice, inferring this utility is a complex task in its own right.
-For example, challenges may arise from an unwillingness to explicitly state preferences for trade-offs involving sensitive considerations like demographic parity.
+Our learning algorithm requires access to a well-specified utility function that reflects stakeholder preferences.
+In practice, inferring this utility is a complex task in its own right, but the illustrative survey that we conducted shows how one can begin to operationalize this task.
+Challenges may arise from an unwillingness to explicitly state preferences for trade-offs involving sensitive considerations like demographic parity.
 There are, however, several established techniques to elicit multi-faceted preferences less directly.
-One family of approaches selects pairs of similar realistic scenarios, asks stakeholders to pick their preferred outcome, and infers their preferences from these choices~\citep{linpreference,furnkranz2010preference, chu2005preference}.
+One family of approaches selects pairs of similar realistic scenarios, asks stakeholders to pick their preferred outcome, and infers their preferences from these choices~\citep{koenecke2023,linpreference,furnkranz2010preference, chu2005preference, jung2019algorithmic}.